Texas man arrested after forcing a teen out of a vehicle at gunpoint, deputies say - NewsBreak

 Sheriff Salazar also added, McCormick is the father of the young boy who is in a romantic relationship with the teen.

-“Alexander McCormick is the father of a young teenage boy that is in a romantic relationship with the 15-year-old,” Sheriff Salazar said
+“Alexander McCormick is the father of a young teenage boy that is in a romantic relationship with the 15-year-old,” Sheriff Salazar said.Man pushed sheriff and attempted to escape from custody, deputies say

 McCormick later took the teen into a house where she was “reunited” with McCormick’s son but was later dropped off at a nearby park, according to Sheriff Salazar.